typedb/typedb-docs/03-client-api/04-new.md

 * `Concept`
 * `Answer`

-To maintain consistency across languages, we aim to implement this interface in all future clients as well.
+To maintain consistency across languages, all Grakn clients should aim to implement this interface.

 User interactions flow through these components: